Sidk97/Github_Tutorials/README.md

 git diff --staged
 ```
 ## Branching and Merging
-Lets stay you want to create and work on a copy of the main branch, to do this we create another branch
+Lets stay you want to create and work on a copy of the main branch, to do this we create another branch.
+Basically,  Branching in Git allows you to diverge from the main line of development and continue to work independently without affecting the main line.

 ```
 git branch <branch_name>